momentphp/docs/web/README.md

 ## Important framework services

-All framework features are buit as services.
-Most important ones with their names and short descriptions are presented in the following table:
+Most framework features are buit as services.
+Important ones with their names and short descriptions are presented in the following table:

 <table>